shikhars22/djangoSampleSystemApp/readme.md

-### This is the starting point of a Django app.
+### This is the starting point of a Django4 app.
 It is a django Sample App source code

 ## I have followed this video to develop this django project
     https://www.youtube.com/watch?v=ey8EXTjRuag